How To Hold A Football Properly (Coaching Guide)

 Defensive players are often taught to put their “noses” on the football.
 This is why fumbles occur as the ball gets away from the chest on contact.

-Holding A Football Inside Of The Box
+Holding The Football Inside The Box

 Outside, the tackle runners often have the sideline to help them, and they can see any defenders coming from the football on the inside.